thishan1036/earnings-call-analysis/README.md

 ## Setup & How to Run
 1. Clone the repository to your local machine.
-2. The main analysis script is textMiningProject.R.
+2. Ensure you have R and RStudio installed, along with the required libraries listed in the 'Technology Stack' section.
 3. The corpus of 133 earnings call transcripts is included in the 'data' folder, making the project self-contained.
-4. Ensure you have the required R libraries installed.
+4. Open the 'earningsCallAnalysis.Rmd' file in RStudio.
-5. Run the textMiningProject.R script.
+4. To reproduce the final report ('earningsCallAnalysis.md'), you can click the 'Knit' button within RStudio.

 ## Data Sources
 * The corpus of 133 earnings call transcripts was sourced from the ["Earnings Call Transcripts - NASDAQ - 2016-2020"](https://www.kaggle.com/datasets/ashwinm500/earnings-call-transcripts) on Kaggle.